phucvu-nyu/bst236/docs/chapter_coding/code_principle.md

 - Make It Right
 - Make It Fast

 So what is the difference between "work" and "right"?
 Here's one [interpretation](https://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast): First crank out code that handles one common case.
-Then fix all of the special cases, error handling, etc. so all tests pass.
+Then fix all the special cases, error handling, etc. so all tests pass.

 Remember: you don't get bonus points for code that "looks impressive".